Nigerian Exchange Group: Leadership and subsidiaries

-In October 2022, the NGX Board announced the appointment of Dr. Umaru Kwairanga as its new chairman and Mr. Oluwole Adeosun as the Vice Chairman.
+In October 2022, the NGX Board announced the appointment of Dr. Umaru Kwairanga as its new chairman.

+Current and Past Chairmen of NGX Group

 Indices

 The Exchange maintains a value-weighted All-Share Index formulated in January 1984 (January 3, 1984, = 100).
 Its highest value of 66,371.20 was recorded on March 3, 2008.
-The Exchange also uses the NSE-30 Index, which is a sample-based capitalization-weighted index, as well five sector indices.
-These are the NSE Consumer Goods Index, NSE Banking Index, NSE Insurance Index, NSE Industrial Index, and NSE Oil/Gas Index.
+The Exchange also uses the NGX-30 Index, which is a sample-based capitalization-weighted index, as well five sector indices.
+These are the NGX Consumer Goods Index, NGX Banking Index, NGX Insurance Index, NGX Industrial Index, and NGX Oil/Gas Index.

 Associations

 The Nigerian Exchange is a member of the World Federation of Exchanges (FIBV).
 It is also an observer at meetings of the International Organization of Securities Commissions (IOSCO) and a founding member of the African Stock Exchanges Association (ASEA).
 On 31 October 2013, it joined the Sustainable Stock Exchanges Initiative (SSE).